 What Should You Name Your Twitch Team?

 As with your own personal channel, you should take the time to choose a good name for your Twitch Team.
-Choose something that people will associate with and want to follow or be a part of.
+Choose something people will associate with and want to follow or participate in.
 If you have a group of people you want on your team, talk to them about some options.

 Consider the following when naming your team:

-- The overall goal of the team – can your name include what you want from the team or its core value?
+- The team’s overall goal – Can your name include what you want from the team or its core value?

 Showcase Your Twitch Team with Discord and a Website